rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 This stores the value 700 into the variable (i.e. box) **x**, so that you can conveniently retrive them in th efuture.
 **Variables are used to store information to be referenced and manipulated in a computer program.**

-# How digital image works Computer?
+# How digital image works in Computer?
 Digital images comprises of pixels.
 They are small boxes of colors.

 1 mega pixex = 1 million pixels.